apify/apify-docs/sources/academy/webscraping/api_scraping/graphql_scraping/custom_queries.md

 npm init -y && npm install graphql-tag puppeteer got-scraping
 ```

-This command will first initialize the project with NPM, then will install the `puppeteer`, `graphql-tag`, and `got-scraping` packages, which we will need in this lesson.
+This command will first initialize the project with npm, then will install the `puppeteer`, `graphql-tag`, and `got-scraping` packages, which we will need in this lesson.

 Finally, create a file called **index.js**.
 This is the file we will be working in for the rest of the lesson.